Toforest Johnson: Credibility of Violet Ellison

 Most of the concerns raised about Johnson's conviction focus on Violet Ellison, who said she overheard Johnson confess to the murder on a three-way jailhouse phone call.
 Because no physical evidence or eyewitness testimony links Johnson to the murder, the State's case at trial relied on Ellison's credibility.
 Many have commented on how thin the evidence against Johnson was, given that Ellison did not know Johnson previously and had never heard his voice.

 A major argument to overturn Johnson's conviction has centered on the fact that prosecutors did not disclose for almost two decades that Ellison had received a payment of $5,000 from the prosecution for her testimony, which was never disclosed to Johnson's trial lawyers.

 In 2023, the investigative podcast Earwitness revealed that Ellison was also a State's witness in a number of other cases, including during the time she was the State's key witness against Johnson.
 In one of those cases, which took place just months after Ellison testified against Johnson, the defendant Murika Wilson was acquitted.
-She told Beth Shelburne, host of Earwitness, that Ellison "lied under oath.
+Wilson told Beth Shelburne, host of Earwitness, that Ellison "lied under oath.
 Literally.
 Literally lied under oath."

 Shelburne also spoke to Ellison's grandchildren for the Earwitness podcast.
 Ellison's granddaughter said on the podcast that Ellison is "money-hungry.
 So that's the issue.
 [She w]ill, like I said, will say anything to get money."
 Ellison's grandson also spoke to Shelburne and appeared on the podcast.
 He said of his grandmother: "I can tell you one thing about my grandmother.
 She is a, that's a true scam artist.
 That's a true -- I hate to say.
 I know it's my grandmother, but that's a true scam artist there.
 Anyway, she can get a dollar.
 I'm telling you, she ain't the type that just going to help somebody just to help them.
 It got to have money involved.
 It just have to, it got to -- it ain't got money involved?
 She ain't with it."